jwill119/Lab5/README.md

 Jacob Williams
 COSC 2030 lab 5

-"Fun with Stacks and Queues"
+"Fun with Stacks"

+Implements various methods for reversing a user-inputted string by using assorted stack-like structures.
+Yay!